billchurch/elkm1-mqtt/README.md

 ## Acknoledgements
-Ths MQTT code was mostly lifted from [Jeremy Bunting's][qbunt] [ambient-mqtt] app The module for the elkington code is currently being pulled from [my branch][bill-elkington] instead of [Kevin Ohara's][kevinohara80] [offcial elkington repository][elkington] due to some enhancements and fixes that i've not yet submitted a PR for.
+Ths MQTT code was mostly lifted from [Jeremy Bunting's][qbunt] [ambient-mqtt] app The module for the elkington code is currently being pulled from [my branch][bill-elkington] instead of [Kevin Ohara's][kevinohara80] [offcial elkington repository][elkington] due to some enhancements and fixes that I've not yet submitted a PR for.

 ## License